-- 1. To be able to understand the fundamentals of programming in C Language - 2.
-To be able to write, compile and debug programs in C - 3.
-To be able to formulate problems and implement in C. - 4.
-To be able to effectively choose programming components - 5.
-To solve computing problems in real-world.
+- To be able to understand the fundamentals of programming in C Language - To be able to write, compile and debug programs in C - To be able to formulate problems and implement in C. - To be able to effectively choose programming components. - To solve computing problems in real-world.

-- 1. Enumerate the algorithms for simple problems - 2.
-Classify the given algorithms to a working and correct program - 3.
-Correct the syntax errors as reported by the compilers - 4.
-Identify and correct logical errors encountered at run time - 5.
-Write iterative as well as recursive programs - 6.
-Represent data in arrays, strings and structures and manipulate them through a program - 7.
-Declare pointers of different types and use them in defining self referential structures. - 8.
-Create, read and write to and from simple text files.
+- 1. To formulate the algorithms for simple problems - 2.
+To translate given algorithms to a working and correct program - 3.
+To be able to correct syntax errors as reported by the compilers - 4.
+To be able to identify and correct logical errors encountered at run time - 5.
+To be able to write iterative as well as recursive programs - 6.
+To be able to represent data in arrays, strings and structures and manipulate them through a program - 7.
+To be able to declare pointers of different types and use them in defining self referential structures. - 8.
+To be able to create, read and write to and from simple text files.